Career NTTF Promotion Overview

 - Teaching portfolio (if applicable): Representative examples of course syllabi or equivalent descriptions of course content and instructional expectations, examples of student work and exams, and similar material.

-- Service portfolio (if applicable): Evidence of the candidate’s service contributions to his or her academic department, center or institute, school or college, university, profession and the community.
+- Service portfolio (if applicable): Evidence of the candidate’s service contributions to their academic department, center or institute, school or college, university, profession and the community.
 Such evidence could include white papers authored or co-authored by the faculty member, commendations, awards, op ed pieces, and/or letters of appreciation.
 The portfolio may also include a short narrative elaborating on the candidate’s unique service experiences or obligations.

 - Professional activities portfolio (if applicable): A comprehensive portfolio of professional or consulting activities related to his or her discipline.